Artoviridae

 Artoviridae is a family of negative-strand RNA viruses in the order Mononegavirales.
 Barnacles, copepods, odonates, parasitoid wasps, pile worms, and woodlice serve as natural hosts.
 The group name derives from arthropod the phylum of its hosts.
 Members of the family were initially discovered by high throughput sequencing.

 Structure

 Virions are enveloped, spherical particles, 100 to 130 nm in diameter, and the virus genome comprises about 12 kb of negative-sense, unsegmented RNA.

 Taxonomy

-The following genera and species are recognized:
+The family contains the following genera: